kzu/kzu.github.io/_posts/2017-09-21-building-like-a-pro-introduction.md

 ---
 title: "Building like a Pro: Introduction"
+excerpt: |
-description: "This is the first of a series of posts where I intend to explore the challenges and showcase approaches to building a product using MSBuild, beyond just building a `.csproj` or `.sln` of course ;)."
+	This is the first of a series of posts where I intend to explore the challenges and showcase approaches to building a product using MSBuild, beyond just building a `.csproj` or `.sln` of course ;).
 tags: [msbuild]
 ---